 The paramedics arrived at her side in less than seven minutes.
-She was rushed in critical condition to the MemorialCare Neuroscience Institute Long Beach Memorial, where she spent 35 days at its leading stroke program.
+She was rushed in critical condition to the MemorialCare Neuroscience Institute Long Beach Medical Center, where she spent 35 days at its leading stroke program.
 Margi is unable to recall anything from her first five days in the hospital.

 “Larry tells friends and family we’re so blessed, I would not be here today if I had gone on my paddle boarding adventure,” says Margi.